 This is the directory into which Oracle Unified Directory, Oracle WebLogic Server, and Oracle Application Development Framework are installed.
 Oracle WebLogic Server and the Application Development Framework must be installed if you plan to manage Oracle Unified Directory by using Oracle Directory Services Manager (ODSM).

 If you are using IBM WebSphere as the application server with the Application Development Framework and Oracle Directory Services Manager, specify a directory that you wish to use as the Middleware home.
 This directory has no relation to the location of your WebSphere installation.
 If you specify a directory location that does not already exist, the installer will create the directory for you.

-Contains the Oracle Unified Directory setup files to set up individual instances.
+An Oracle home contains installed files necessary to host a specific product.
+The Installer installs the files required to host the component, such as binaries and libraries, in the Oracle Home directory.
+It contains the Oracle Unified Directory setup files to set up individual instances.
 Also contains the default schema files for all server instances associated with that

 OUD_ORACLE_HOME directory is